 Headed to a craft shop and seen so many crafty materials to incorporate in a wreath?
 Get ready to craft one like Stephanie, the tiptoe fairy, created with few battery-operated spider lights, and other crafty materials like the metal wreath, black tulle, glue, tape and feathers of purple and black color.
 The wreath looks awesome and a little spooky in the dark phantom night.
 If you like, you can decorate the wreath with illuminated ghosts, beetles, rats or snakes.
 Crafting it is easy if you follow the steps appropriately.

 Candy corn wreath

 A scarecrow made of hay, creepy clothes and surrounded by pumpkins and dried leaves is the well-liked decorative accent for Halloween.
 Why not create a wreath providing the same appeal!
-Have a look at this fun-filled wreath made using a cute scarecrow head, dried maples leaves, flowers and a colorful ribbon bow.
-Isn’t it just fantastic to get into Halloween spirit?
+Have a look at this fun-filled wreath featuring a cute scarecrow figure in the center.
+Isn’t it just fantastic to get into the Halloween spirit?
 For me, it is too pretty to handle.
 I would not DIY it as I don’t want to alter and tweak its actual appeal.
 Buying it online is a better idea.

 Halloween felt ghost wreath

 If you have little kids at your home, this lovely wreath with cute little ghosties will be a great pick to make your kids content.
 Crafted by Jen of Tatertots & Jello, the felt made ghost wreath looks endearing along with jack-o-lanterns, Halloween candles and candies.
 Just look at the little ghosties staring at you lovingly to wish you a Happy Halloween.
 If you are wondering how to create it, follow the tutorial here.

 DIY mesh wreath